bspear8/TCCart/Project1/ProjectPlan.md

 ## 1 Introduction

-The purpose for the Average Sentence Length project is to create an application for Lauren and her students to help imporve their writing skills.The application will calculate the average number of words per sentence within an essay.
+The purpose of the Average Sentence Length project is to create an application for Lauren and her students to help imporve their writing skills.
+The application will calculate the average number of words per sentence within an essay.
 The students will have the opportunity to make adjustments to their essay and run the application again until they are satisfied with the results of their sentence lengths.

 ## 2 Process Description

 ### Analyze Requirements:

+###### Description
--Desc: Capture all possible requirements for the system to be developed in a requirement specification document.
+Capture all possible requirements for the system to be developed in a requirement specification document.

+###### Entrance Criteria
--Entrance Criteria: Customer input via interview will be used for this process.
+Customer input from the initial interview will be used for this process.

+###### Exit Critera
--Exit Critera: Full set of requirements mapped out with a requirements document completed.
+Full set of requirements mapped out with a requirements document completed.

 ### Design System:

+###### Description
--Desc: The requirement specifications from first phase are studied in this phase and system design is prepared.
+The requirement specifications from first phase are studied in this phase and system design is prepared.
 System Design helps in specifying hardware and system requirements and also helps in defining overall system architecture.

+###### Entrance Criteria
--Entrance Criteria: Finished requirements document and project plan will allow the development lead to determine structure   and layout of the program.
+Finished requirements document and project plan will allow the development lead to determine structure   and layout of the program.

+###### Exit Criteria
--Exit Criteria: A written description of the planned system design.
+A written description of the planned system design.

-### Implementation:
+### Implement code

+###### Description
--Desc: The majority of coding is done in this phase.
+The majority of coding is done in this phase.
 Small units of code will be constructed and then tested.

+###### Entrance Criteria:
--Entrance Criteria: The design documents are finalized.
+The design documents are finalized.

+###### Exit Criteria
--Exit Criteria: All units of code are written and testing is complete.
+All units of code are written and testing is complete.

 ### Integration: